Efficient many-body non-Markovian dynamics of organic polaritons

-where the parameters \(\alpha\) and \(\nu_c\) are chosen to reproduce the leading structure of the absorption spectrum of BODIPY-Br at \(T=300~\text{K}\) (\cref{fig:1b}).
+where \(\alpha\) and \(\nu_c\) are chosen to reproduce the leading structure of the absorption spectrum of BODIPY-Br at \(T=300~\text{K}\) [\cref{fig:1b}].
 This effectively captures the low frequency modes arising from the host matrix of the molecule.
 The realistic picture of vibrational dephasing it affords is the most significant advancement of our work.
 In the limit that the system-environment coupling is weak one might look to derive a Redfield theory~\cite{Breuer2002}.
 However, as we discuss in the Supplemental Material~\cite{supplement}, this is difficult in the presence of strong light-matter coupling.

-Finally we consider incoherent drive \(\Gamma_\uparrow\) and dissipation \(\Gamma_\downarrow\) of the two-level system as well as field decay \(\kappa\).
-Since these are associated with baths at optical frequencies (e.g. \(10^{15}\)~Hz) they may be well approximated~\cite{Breuer2002} by Markovian terms in the master equation for the total density operator \(\rho\),
+Finally we consider incoherent pump \(\Gamma_\uparrow\) and dissipation \(\Gamma_\downarrow\) of the two-level systems as well as field decay \(\kappa\).
+Since these are associated with baths at optical frequencies (e.g.\ \(10^{15}\)~Hz) they may be well approximated~\cite{Breuer2002} by Markovian terms in the master equation for the total density operator \(\rho\),